Einen Koyō wa Kanō Deshō ka

 (永年雇用は可能でしょうか, Einen Koyō wa Kanō Deshō ka) is a Japanese light novel series written by yokuu and illustrated by Ame Karasuba.
 It was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō between September 2021 and July 2023.
 It was later acquired by Media Factory who began publishing it under their MF Books imprint in June 2022.
 A manga adaptation illustrated by Risa Nashikawa began serialization on Kodansha's Palcy and Morning Two websites in July 2022.

+Synopsis

+After being unceremoniously booted out from the mansion where she worked and lived for three years, Lucille travels to the countryside in order to find work.
+She then meets a sorcerer named Phyllis, who offers her a job to work as his housekeeper, so he can focus on his work.
+As she works for Phyllis, she starts to see a side to him that he didn't let on when they first met, and starts developing feelings for him.

 Media

 Light novel

-Written by yokuu, Einen Koyō wa Kanō Deshō ka was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from September 10, 2021 to July 18, 2023.
+Written by yokuu, Einen Koyō wa Kanō Deshō ka was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from September 10, 2021, to July 18, 2023.
 It was later acquired by Media Factory who began publishing the series with illustrations by Ame Karasuba on June 24, 2022.
-Five volumes have been released as of February 2025.
+Six volumes have been released as of November 2025.